kalavattam/2023_Greenlaw-et-al/results/2022-1025/notebook.md

     - [Home](http://nemates.org/MA/): Click on "Statistical significance of the overlap between two groups of genes"
     - [The software](http://nemates.org/MA/progs/overlap_stats.html)
     - [The details](http://nemates.org/MA/progs/representation.stats.html) `#TODO`
-    - These stats that are being generated: Are they legitimate/appropriate given the context of our analyses, the question(s) we ask? `#TODO`
+    - `#TODO` These stats that are being generated: Are they legitimate/appropriate given the context of our analyses, the question(s) we ask?
+        + `#NOTE` Seem fine after reviewing the calculation
 - On *Slide 2*, both sense (S) and antisense (AS) transcripts (tx) are "from nascent"
 - Per Toshi, ≤20 AS tx are biologically functional for their activity, not their RNA product, in budding yeast (*Saccharomyces cerevisiae*)
-- Per Toshi and Alison, may be interesting to look into the following: AS nascent versus steady-state (SS) sense in "all combinations" `#TODO` Follow up on what they're talking about here
+- Per Toshi and Alison, may be interesting to look into the following: AS nascent versus steady-state (SS) sense in "all combinations"
+    + `#TODO` Follow up on what they're talking about here
 - *Slides 2 and 3*: Many of the AS tx that are up, corresponding S does not go down: `#QUESTION` From Toshi: Is this because there's no S to begin with?
 - *Slide 4*: y-axis is S, and panel B is from a separate paper (the left panel is from Alison)
     - Panel B is not Q: it's "late log" (OD 0.6 to 3.0)
     - Alison depleted *Nab3*, the team behind the other paper (2013, I think?) depleted a factor that forms a dimer with Nab3, so it's expected to have a similar function
 - *Slide 7* (the violin-plot slide): Shows changes in mRNA depletion
 - *Slide 8* (the next violin-plot slide): Shows absolute levels of AS tx (in TPM)
-    - Possibilities for "activating" AS tx or "neutral and everything is coming up" `#TODO` Get clarification on this second part?
+    - Possibilities for "activating" AS tx or "neutral and everything is coming up"
+        + `#TODO` Get clarification on this second part?
     - Or it could be that Nab3 (which is currently depleted) would otherwise be degrading the currently upregulated mRNA (e.g., in "violins" 2 and 3)
-    - "Are they tandem genes" because PolII keeps going (`#QUESTION` I presume they're talking about something like "slip-through tx" here?)
+    - "Are they tandem genes" because PolII keeps going
+        + (`#QUESTION` I presume they're talking about something like "slip-through tx" here?)
 - Question from Toshi: "How much overlap to say that S/AS overlap?"
-Answer from Alison: "Whatever HTSeq says" `#NOTE` She'll look into precisely is going on here
+Answer from Alison: "Whatever HTSeq says"
+    + `#NOTE` She'll look into precisely is going on here
 - Point from Toshi: It's possible that, once we annotate in a formal way (i.e., optimize the `Trinity` work), things might change quite a bit
 - *Slide 11* ("Sense up, AS up")
     - Is this because S was very low to begin with?